zion-group/BasejumpDoc/source/bsg_misc.rst

 - Overview

-  This is a dff with a reset port.
+  This is a DFF with a reset port.
 It is triggered by the positive edge of input clock.
 The reset is synchronous and active high.

 - Parameter